Sodsai Pantoomkomol: Career in the United States

+Career in Thailand

 Upon completing her studies, Sodsai returned to Thailand and became a lecturer at her alma mater, Chulalongkorn University's Faculty of Arts.
 At the time, formal education in dramatic arts did not exist in Thailand.
 Sodsai pioneered the field, establishing the Faculty's Department of Dramatic Arts in 1970.
 She developed curricula based on the theories and practices of Western theater, and helped lay out the foundations of drama education in both tertiary and secondary institutions, as well as in professional circles.
 Of the initial difficulties of establishing the school, she noted in an interview of how she and her students lacked a theater in which to perform: "We were like nomads, we performed under the trees, on the verandah, in the attic.
 Practically wherever they allowed us."

 Sodsai produced many works, writing and directing numerous plays, as well as editing, acting and composing.
 Her plays include Yankee Don't Go Home, Tukkata Kaew ("Glass doll"), Yot Pratthana ("Dearest"), Koet Pen Tua Lakhon ("Born a play character"), Phu Phae–Phu Chana ("Loser–winner"), Phrai Nam, Khon Di Thi Sechuan ("Samaritan at Sichuan") and her latest production Lam Di ("the Good Interpreter"), which was released in 2009.
 She translated and presented works of Western drama, including The Glass Menagerie and Hedda Gabler, for the Thai audience.
 She also directed television dramas, winning a Mekhala Award for her 1984 adaptation of Chart Korbjitti's novel Kham Phiphaksa ("The Judgement"), which she applied Western technics in directing.